ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_idms/README.md

 **Purpose**: Needed for targetting the rosa hcp cluster via the rosa cli.

 **When to use**:
-- When running ocp_idms role for rosa_hcp cluster type.
+- When running ocp_idms role for rosa-hcp cluster type.

 ### ocp_idms_working_dir
 Temporary working directory to generate the idms yamls to be applied to the cluster.